fedonman/afdemp-3rd-coding-bootcamp-csharp/03_Frontend/JavaScript Exercises.md

 ## Time from now
 Write a function that takes as input a date and returns a string representating the relative difference between *now* and that date.
 For example if *now* is `04-12-2017` and input date is `05-01-2018` then the function would return `"1 month and 1 day from now"`.

+## Book List
+1. Create a webpage that dynamically creates a list with the books you plan to read.
+The books are hardcoded in a javascript array.
+2. Extend the functionality by adding a form to add new books to the list.
+3. Extend the functionality by toggling the state of a book (read/not read) by clicking it.